Where will I live?

 We need to know about dietary restrictions early in your application process.
 If you have allergies or intolerances – for instance, gluten – we will do our best to work with you to make necessary arrangements.

 What can I do with my free time?

 Free time on the Global Bridge program is limited – we have a busy schedule of ministry, academics, excursions, and interacting with the local culture.
 When you do have down time, you may exercise, go for a walk, spend more time getting to know the other program participants.
-You may also have time on the weekends to participate in various different activities in Antigua such as visiting ancient ruins, shopping in “tipica” markets, going to movies and cultural events, eating in one of many delicious restaurants or panaderias.
+You may also have time on the weekends to participate in various community activites – shopping in markets, going to movies and cultural events, eating in one of many delicious restaurants or panaderias.